Jasmin Tabatabai: Personal life

 In December 2001, Tabatabai met American musician Tico Zamora.
 On 3 December 2002 she gave birth to their first and only child, a daughter named Angelina Sherri Rose.
 She and Zamora married on 1 June 2003 and separated by summer 2006.
 Their divorce was finalized in 2008.

-She has been in a relationship with actor Andreas Pietschmann since summer 2007.
+She has been in a relationship with actor Andreas Pietschmann since the summer of 2007.
 They have two children: a daughter, Helena Leila (born 5 July 2009), and a son, Johan Anton (born 13 August 2013).
 Tabatabai and Pietschmann reside in Berlin.